abulmo/Dumb/README.md

  - null move pruning, razoring and eval pruning, LMR, IIR
  - checking move extension (no singular move extension)
  - can do perft with bulk count and divide
- - include a basic test for the move generator and a bench(mark) to estimate search speed.
+ - include a basic bench(mark) to estimate its search speed.

 Strength:

-version 1.7
+version 1.8
- expected about +30 vs 1.5
+ - CCRL rating 40/2: 2682

 version 1.5
  - CCRL rating 40/2: 2585